denistsoi/franklinchen.github.io/source/_posts/2013-04-06-comeback-from-pittsburgh-marathon-overtraining.markdown

 Saturday morning, I felt my right toe had recovered sufficiently that I was going to be OK doing my planned long run.

-The Steel City Road Runners had a 10-mile run lined up starting in Shadyside after a program of dynamics warmups by Dr. Vonda Wright, ["Warmup on Walnut"](http://www.pittsburghmarathon.com/wow.asp).
+The Steel City Road Runners had a 10-mile run lined up starting in Shadyside after a program of dynamics warmups by Dr. Vonda Wright, ["Warmup on Walnut"](http://www.pittsburghmarathon.com/wow.asp), outside of sponsor [True Runner](http://www.truerunner.com/).
 My plan was to skip that program, but create a 14-mile run by running 2 miles from home to the Shadyside point and then joining the group run and then running 2 miles back home afterwards.

 Here is the 10-mile loop: